DoctorMcKay/node-steam-user/README.md

 The `SteamUser` object's `steamID` property will still be defined when this is emitted.

+The `eresult` value might be 0 (Invalid), which indicates that the disconnection was due to the connection being closed directly, without Steam sending a LoggedOff message.

 ### sentry
 - `sentry` - A Buffer containing your new sentry file